Saving the lives of the children of Ethiopia

 Educating the children of Ethiopia:

 Children as young as 5 years old walk up to 15 miles a day just to attend school in Ethiopia.
 Most however, cannot get there and end up working for their family instead.
 The Growing Hearts of Africa was originated so that every child has the chance at an education.
 We hope to build many satellite schools all over Ethiopia so that no child has to travel at great lengths to attend school.
 Our schools are free of charge to attend.
 They are made of concrete and can withstand the weather to protect the youth.
 In 2010 The Growing Hearts of Africa raised enough money to fund the building of the Cherkaw School in Kola Diba, Ethiopia, just miles from the city of Gondar.
 Our school was completed in March of 2011 and we had the honor and privilege of attending the school and meeting all of the students.
 There were 120 students and 6 teachers in the Cherkaw School.
-Since then, we have built six more schools and were able to visit four more of them.
+Since then, we have built 12 more schools and were able to visit four more of them.
+Last year was the first year we built a school in the Northern part of Uganda as well.
+The Nahla school will educate almost 400 students from pre school to 7th grade.

 Providing Healthcare Throughout Africa